wandb/weave/docs/docs/reference/gen_notebooks/chain_of_density.md

 anthropic_client = anthropic.Anthropic(api_key=os.getenv("ANTHROPIC_API_KEY"))
 ```

 We're using Weave to track our experiment and Anthropic's Claude model for text generation.
-The `weave.init()` call sets up a new Weave project for our summarization task.
+The `weave.init(<project name>)` call sets up a new Weave project for our summarization task.

 ## Define the ArxivPaper model